Password To The Shadows

 We knew she wouldn’t actually give up, though.
 Dory wasn’t cowed by the threats, but she did balk at the idea of working with another possibly unbalanced person.
 Interestingly, the non-profit organizer crying over spilt milk (okay, yogurt) was the one red flag she did observe.
 Now Dory’s so close, she can practically taste Chantal’s discarded cereal bowls, and she isn’t going to be stopped by work or even her relationship.
 I don’t know how truthful of a person Dory was before all of this (we know she wasn’t honest with herself), but lying’s certainly become easier.
 She works out a cover story with Elliott—who couldn’t be bothered to answer the phone when Drew called him looking for Dory, but this doesn’t seem to offend her—to explain where she’s been all night.
 She ends up gaslighting Drew shortly before manipulating him into coming with her to grill Agnes Cho at the zoo.

 Dory’s boyfriend was defined by his cluelessness early on, but now that he’s being actively duped by her, I have to say I feel for the guy.
 Drew’s clearly insecure about their relationship, feelings that we eventually learn are rooted more in the couple’s incompatibility than Julian’s hotness.
 No one’s thinking ahead, least of all Dory, but when this Chantal thing is over, so are they.
 But that falling out will have to wait, because there’s no time or interest in “Password To The Shadows” for a state-of-the-union chat about Dory and Drew’s relationship.
 By now, everyone’s suffered some disappointment, even if Portia and Elliott were a bit late to that party.
-So they’re primed for an adventure, which “Password” has in spades.
+So they’re primed for an adventure, which “Password” has aplenty.

-Creators Sarah-Violet Bliss and Charles Rogers handled the scripts for the last two chapters in their comedy-mystery-thriller.
+Creators Sarah-Violet Bliss and Charles Rogers handle the scripts for the last two chapters in their comedy-mystery-thriller.
 Here, Bliss delivers madcap exploits that venture into all of the aforementioned genres, while still maintaining a cogent story.
 The cast is firing on all cylinders as we head into the home stretch in an episode that sees all the characters prove their mettle, especially Drew.

 It’s thrilling to see everyone so caught up in the intrigue, and not just because it makes the coming disappointment that much more crushing.
 Bliss fleshes out all of the dynamics within the group, including Portia and Elliott’s positions as Dory and Drew’s friends with money.
 Elliott continues to humor Dory without actually helping her; despite bragging about how great he is with families, his talk with the Witherbottoms comes across as extortion.
 But my favorite pairing this episode is Portia and Drew, who, despite being underestimated, pull off a sting operation.
 The WASP-y blonde demonstrates a dominant streak that would make her friends blush, and at the drop of a hat.
 And Drew makes great use of his “supporting role,” threatening Nanny Daddy with his mastery of the “dark web.”
 It’s the most effective improv ever: When Portia shouts out the occupation—”FBI’s best hacker!”—he runs with the suggestion, brandishing the appropriate props and helping her put the screws to the guy.